OptixSec/darkstar-blog/content/posts/unlock_the_power_of_open_source_ai.md

 ![Example of stitching various Fabric patterns together](/darkstar-blog/images/fabric_guide/stitching.png)

-### Conclusion
+## Conclusion

-These are the basics of setting up Ollama, downloading and running an AI model on your local system, and using Fabric to augment your interactions with AI.
+These are the basics of setting up Fabric and using it to augment you in your interactions with AI.
 There are many more patterns you can explore, but I'll leave that to you!
 I might do another guide in the future on how to create your own patterns and use them with Fabric.
 And don't forget to check out the Fabric documentation to discover more about how you can utilize Fabric.
 I hope you learned something, happy hacking!